 The anvils are also interchangeable.
 So, you can use the right ones for vegetables, fruits, fish, and meats.
-Even though the system only comes with the standard one anvil, you can purchase additional ones later.
+Even though the system is the optimal solution to replace a vegetable penetrometer, it only comes with the standard one anvil, you can purchase additional ones later.

 5. You can enjoy long-term benefits.